Nanaya: Functions and iconography

-Nanaya was also associated with kingship, especially in the Isin-Larsa period, when a relationship with her, possibly some type of hieros gamos, was "an aspect of true kingship."
+Nanaya was also associated with kingship, especially in the Isin-Larsa period, when a relationship with her, possibly some type of hieros gamos, was "an aspect of true kingship".
 Joan Goodnick Westenholz rules out any association between Nanaya and nursing in the context of royal ideology.

-She was also one of the deities believed to protect from the influence of the demon lamashtu, in this role often acting alongside Ishtar.
+Nanaya was also one of the deities believed to protect from the influence of the demon lamashtu, in this role often acting alongside Ishtar.

-Nanaya eventually developed a distinctly warlike aspect, mostly present in relation to the so-called "Nanaya Eurshaba," worshiped in Borsippa independently from Nabu.
-She was instead associated with the god Mār-bīti, described as warlike and as a "terrifying hero," and, like in Uruk, with Uṣur-amāssu.
+Nanaya eventually developed a distinctly warlike aspect, mostly present in relation to the so-called "Nanaya Eurshaba", worshipped in Borsippa independently from Nabu.
+She was instead associated with the god Mār-bīti, described as warlike and as a "terrifying hero", and, like in Uruk, with Uṣur-amāssu.
 Like Inanna, she could also be identified with Irnina, the deified victory.

 According to Joan Goodnick Westenholz it is possible that a further aspect of Nanaya which presently cannot be determined is alluded to in an incantation from Isin, according to which she was the denizen of a location usually regarded as profane rather than sacred, the šutummu, understood as treasury, storehouse or granary.
 The text contrasts her dwelling place with the dais on which Ishtar sits.

-Neo-Babylonian archives from Uruk contain extensive lists of cultic paraphernalia dedicated to Nanaya, including a feathered tiara (presumably similar to that depicted on the kudurru of Meli-Shipak II), a crown, multiple breast ornaments (including breastplates decorated with depictions of snakes and fantastic animals), assorted jewelry and other small valuables (like mirrors and cosmetic jars) and a large variety of garments (some of them decorated with golden rosette-shaped sequins).
+Neo-Babylonian archives from Uruk contain extensive lists of cultic paraphernalia dedicated to Nanaya, including a feathered tiara (presumably similar to that depicted on the kudurru of Meli-Shipak II), a crown, multiple breast ornaments (including breastplates decorated with depictions of snakes and fantastic animals), assorted jewelry and other small valuables like mirrors and cosmetic jars, and a large variety of garments, some of them decorated with golden rosette-shaped sequins).

 In a single late text Nanaya is associated with an unidentified spice, ziqqu.